SixLabors/docs/articles/imagesharp.drawing/index.md

 ### License
 ImageSharp.Drawing is licensed under the terms of the [Six Labors Split License, Version 1.0](https://github.com/SixLabors/ImageSharp.Drawing/blob/main/LICENSE).
 See https://sixlabors.com/pricing for commercial licensing details.

+>[!IMPORTANT]
+>Starting with ImageSharp.Drawing 3.0.0, projects that directly depend on ImageSharp.Drawing require a `sixlabors.lic` file to compile.
+By default, place the file next to your project file, or set `SixLaborsLicenseFile` in your project or shared props file to point to a central location.
+This enforcement applies to direct dependencies only.
+See [License Enforcement Changes and a New Subscription Tier](https://sixlabors.com/posts/licence-enforcement-changes/) for details.

 ### Installation

-ImageSharp.Drawing is installed via [NuGet](https://www.nuget.org/packages/SixLabors.ImageSharp.Drawing) with nightly builds available on [MyGet](https://www.myget.org/feed/sixlabors/package/nuget/SixLabors.ImageSharp.Drawing).
+ImageSharp.Drawing is installed via [NuGet](https://www.nuget.org/packages/SixLabors.ImageSharp.Drawing) with nightly builds available on [Feedz](https://f.feedz.io/sixlabors/sixlabors/nuget/index.json).

 # [Package Manager](#tab/tabid-1)